Working on the issues that matter to our industry

-INDA is well represented on Capitol Hill with Jessica Franken, INDA’s Director of Government Affairs, who has more than a decade of professional government relations/public policy experience.
-It includes several positions on Capitol Hill and many years of work with industry association clients including INDA, Association of the Nonwoven Fabrics Industry, as well as groups representing recycled textiles, pharmaceutical printing and healthcare packaging industries.
+On the world of issues that could affect our industry, INDA is well represented on Capitol Hill with Jessica Franken, INDA’s Director of Government Affairs, who has more than a decade of professional government relations/public policy experience.
+Her experience spans several positions on Capitol Hill and many years of work with industry association clients including INDA, Association of the Nonwoven Fabrics Industry, as well as groups representing recycled textiles, pharmaceutical printing and healthcare packaging industries.

 Franken has acted as a primary policy liaison/advocate between clients and state, federal and international officials on a diverse array of issues.
 They include the environment, consumer product safety, international trade, tax, healthcare, homeland security, chemicals, manufacturing, and labor/workplace policy.